Aliases for KDM1A Gene

 GeneCards Summary for KDM1A Gene

 KDM1A (Lysine Demethylase 1A) is a Protein Coding gene.
 Diseases associated with KDM1A include Cleft Palate, Psychomotor Retardation, And Distinctive Facial Features and Kbg Syndrome.
-Among its related pathways are Signaling by Rho GTPases and Notch signaling pathway (KEGG).
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and enzyme binding.
 An important paralog of this gene is KDM1B.

 Histone demethylase that can demethylate both 'Lys-4' (H3K4me) and 'Lys-9' (H3K9me) of histone H3, thereby acting as a coactivator or a corepressor, depending on the context (PubMed:15620353, PubMed:15811342, PubMed:16140033, PubMed:16079794, PubMed:16079795, PubMed:16223729).
 Acts by oxidizing the substrate by FAD to generate the corresponding imine that is subsequently hydrolyzed (PubMed:15620353, PubMed:15811342, PubMed:16079794, PubMed:21300290).
 Acts as a corepressor by mediating demethylation of H3K4me, a specific tag for epigenetic transcriptional activation.
 Demethylates both mono- (H3K4me1) and di-methylated (H3K4me2) H3K4me (PubMed:15620353, PubMed:20389281, PubMed:21300290, PubMed:23721412).
 May play a role in the repression of neuronal genes.
 Alone, it is unable to demethylate H3K4me on nucleosomes and requires the presence of RCOR1/CoREST to achieve such activity (PubMed:16140033, PubMed:16079794, PubMed:16885027, PubMed:21300290, PubMed:23721412).
 Also acts as a coactivator of androgen receptor (ANDR)-dependent transcription, by being recruited to ANDR target genes and mediating demethylation of H3K9me, a specific tag for epigenetic transcriptional repression.
 The presence of PRKCB in ANDR-containing complexes, which mediates phosphorylation of 'Thr-6' of histone H3 (H3T6ph), a specific tag that prevents demethylation H3K4me, prevents H3K4me demethylase activity of KDM1A (PubMed:16079795).
 Demethylates di-methylated 'Lys-370' of p53/TP53 which prevents interaction of p53/TP53 with TP53BP1 and represses p53/TP53-mediated transcriptional activation.
 Demethylates and stabilizes the DNA methylase DNMT1.
 Required for gastrulation during embryogenesis.
 Component of a RCOR/GFI/KDM1A/HDAC complex that suppresses, via histone deacetylase (HDAC) recruitment, a number of genes implicated in multilineage blood cell development.
 Effector of SNAI1-mediated transcription repression of E-cadherin/CDH1, CDN7 and KRT8.
 Required for the maintenance of the silenced state of the SNAI1 target genes E-cadherin/CDH1 and CDN7 (PubMed:20389281).